d-smith/kinesis-probe/readme.md

 # lambda-probe

-Install this configured with an endpoint (and maybe a VPC content) to try https connectivity from your lambda environment.
+Install this configured with an endpoint (and with a VPC security group and subnet context) to try https connectivity from your lambda environment.